Kant & Newman on the Divine Origin of Conscience (III: God’s Presence to Our Consciousness )

 - be truthful to yourself and others.

-Aquinas associated these precepts of conscience with the natural law, holding that the natural law is part of God’s eternal law:
+Aquinas associated these precepts of human conscience with the natural law, holding that the natural law is part of God’s eternal law:

 Now among all others, the rational creature is subject to Divine providence in the most excellent way, in so far as it partakes of a share of providence, by being provident both for itself and for others.